 Cognitive Biases: What You Need to Know

-On a professional level, this will allow you to better understand your customers, because decision making is very often attributable to a cognitive bias.
+On a professional level, understanding cognitive biases will help you to understand your customers better.
+This is because consumer behaviour is often due to cognitive biases.

 72 Cognitive Biases to Optimize your Conversion Rates